-National Film Awards 2019 Full Winners List: Andhadhun, URI And Padmaavat Win Big
+National Film Awards 2019 Winners List: Andhadhun, URI And Padmaavat Win Big

 In an exciting development, the winners of the 66th National Film Awards/National Film Awards 2019 were announced, much to the delight of countless movie buffs.
 Like always, a few names have taken fans by surprise and created a great deal of buzz on social media.
 Here is the full list.